RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 Since on each replica we only need to have the gradient shard corresponding to its optimizer state shard, it makes sense to shard gradients as well, similarly to the optimizer states.
 Then, during the backward pass, instead of performing an all-reduce over the gradients, we only perform a reduce-scatter operation!

-Each GPU holds replicas of model parameters while sharding the gradients optimizer states.
+Each GPU holds replicas of model parameters while sharding the gradient optimizer states.

-1. Each GPU performs forward pass for its micro batch and get activations.
+1. Each GPU performs a forward pass for its micro batch and gets activations.
-2. Each GPU performs backward pass to get its local gradients.
+2. Each GPU performs a backward pass to get its local gradients.
 3. Perform reduce-scatter to receive the part of gradients that it needs to update in the optimizer ($1/N_d$).
 4. Local optimizer updates its local states in each GPU.
 5. Perform all gather to get fully updated model parameters in BF16 and store in each GPU.